How To Become A Care Worker

 How to Become a Carer with Abbots Care

 - The first step is getting in touch.
-Contact us by filling out your details and sending in your updated CV.
-Alternatively, you can call us on 03332416655 for a chat with a friendly recruitment team member, or browse our current carer vacancies .
+Contact us on 0330 094 5511 for a chat with our recruitment team, or browse our current jobs.

-- If you have the dedication, drive and passion we’re looking for, then we’ll invite you into our offices for full training (currently conducted via zoom due to Covid.)
+- If you have the dedication, drive and passion we’re looking for, then we’ll invite you an online interview.
 We’ll work with you and support you to make sure you achieve the qualifications required, such as the care certificate, and ensure you meet the competencies and high standards we expect.

 - Once your initial training is complete, you’ll be partnered with a more experienced carer to follow them while you get to grips with your role.

 At Abbots Care Limited, we provide full training in-house.
 This includes:

 • All 15 standards to complete the Care Certificate.